mediacloud/backend/doc/story_processing_flows.markdown

 The corenlp annotators are responsible for generating annotations using the stanford corenlp library for stories belonging to some media sources.
 The extractor queues a corenlp annotation job for each extracted story in a media source marked for annotation.
-The actual corenlp generation is performed by a separate machine running a web ∏service on top of the stanford corenlp libraries.
+The actual corenlp generation is performed by a separate machine running a web service on top of the stanford corenlp libraries.
 More information on the corenlp annotation process [here](corenlp.markdown).

 Processed Stories ID